 - Recipient of NH BBB Torch Award for Marketplace Ethics

 - ANA Dealer of the Year awarded to Littleton's President David Sundman

 - Buying and selling coins & currency since 1945

 - We provide FREE shipping and insurance on qualified collections

-- Established – doing business for over 70 years
+- Established – doing business for 75 years

 - PNG (Professional Numismatists Guild) member

 - BBB (Better Business Bureau) member since 1990

 Littleton buys most U.S. coins and currency from 1793 to present.

 Whether you’re a long-term collector or have just inherited a collection, our expert staff is here to help you.